NillionNetwork/nuc-ts/DOCUMENTATION.md

 const tokenString = Codec.serializeBase64Url(invocation);
 console.log("Token to send:", tokenString);

-// Step 6: (Optional) Decode and validate the token
+// Step 6: (Optional) Parse and validate the token
-// This would typically happen on the receiving service const decoded = Codec.decodeBase64Url(tokenString);
-const rootDid = await rootSigner.getDid();
+// This would typically happen on the receiving service. const rootDid = await rootSigner.getDid();

 try {
-  Validator.validate(decoded, {
+  const decoded = Validator.parse(tokenString, {
     rootIssuers: [rootDid.didString], // Use the Did string for validation
     params: {
       tokenRequirements: {